Hiking In Bako National Park

 Once you are at the park their is a good amount of info on the trails and while most people go trying to spot a proboscis monkey, we decided to do the longest hike (Telok Pandan Kecil & Telok Pandan Besar) first and head out to the point overlooking the water.

 I say trails but I mean very rough trails.
-It's a tropical climate in a mangrove area so tree roots are the order of the day.
-You could fall VERY easily so we took it pretty slow and to be honest I can't remember which trail this was but it did take us out to the main veiw point overlooking the weird rock!
-I think the guide said 30 mins and it took us 45 and a little longer on the way back.
-Coming down is a bit challenging as you don't have whole foot steps around the roots so you are balancing on the balls of your feet for good chunks of it.
+It’s a tropical climate in a mangrove area so tree roots are the order of the day.
+You could fall VERY easily so we took it pretty slow and to be honest I can’t remember which trail this was but it did take us out to the main veiw point overlooking the weird rock!

 This one and half hour trek to Telok Pandan Kecil is one of Bako’s most popular.
 You climb up the hills overlooking Telok Assam, topping out at a plateau covered in really scruby vegetation.
 Before long you realise that the sandy path you are walking down is lined with pitcher plants which is actually pretty cool.
-You eventually reach a cliff top with great views of the secluded bay below and also of the famous sea stack that is a popular photo destination.
-You can them climb down the cliff (it is kind of a trail) to the beach and if you like go for a swim.
-We did swim but not for long.
-The tide was out and at this point I wasn't 100% sure of the crocodile situation in Borneo, so I had a quick dip and got out as did Chin.
-It wasn't the best day so I didn't feel like we missed anything.

 Be careful of the monkeys if you go swimming.
 They are renown for stealing bags off the beach.

-We got back to the cafe for lunch and I had pulled out my crackers and was getting my meat and cheese out and quick as anything a monkey had grabbed my crackers and bolted.
-Bloody hell he was quick!
-SO QUICK!
-I litterally put them down and put my hand in my bag for my lunch box and he swooped.
-It wouldn't have been 15 seconds those crackers were out of my bag!
+We got back to the café for lunch and I had pulled out my crackers and was getting my meat and cheese out and quick as anything a monkey had grabbed my crackers and bolted.

-The cafe owner had seen it all and very nicely gave me a cup of noodles which was very sweet of him.
+The café owner had seen it all and very nicely gave me a cup of noodles which was very sweet of him.

 That turned out to be a very lucky decision as a massive storm came through and no other boats came back that day!